DebugSteven/Moon/_posts/2020-2-19-very-good-bad-thing.md

 sharing compassion & vulnerability with me, for helping me truly appreciate femininity.
 I've inevitably hurt people along the way as I've figured this out.
 For times I wasn't sensitive or kind, I'm sorry.
-I was full of a lot of hurt from years of transphobia & transmisandry.
-I'm not going to let that hold me back anymore.
+I was full of a lot of hurt from years of transphobia ~~& transmisandry~~.[^1] I'm not going to let that hold me back anymore.
 I'm going to make a presentation for myself, as a man, & remember to make room for those who have to deal with misogyny all the ways I can.

 ~ Steven

+[^1]: Edit 2/21/21: Transmisandry isn't a concept.
+Telling trans men
+    they aren't men falls only under transphobia, which is what I was referring to here.